lucasbrandao4770/Tello-Voice-Control/README.md

-# INF0429 - Robotics

-## **Evaluating Voice Command Pipelines for Drone Control: From STT and LLM to Direct Classification and Siamese Networks**
+# **Evaluating Voice Command Pipelines for Drone Control: From STT and LLM to Direct Classification and Siamese Networks**

 ### Integrantes
 202105854 - Lucas Brandão Rodrigues <br>